adidas/api-guidelines/README.md

 yarn global add @stoplight/spectral
 ```

-Once installed, to verify your OAS file with spectral execute `spectral lint PATH_TO_YOUR_OAS -r spectral.yml`
+Once installed, to verify your OAS file with spectral execute `spectral lint PATH_TO_YOUR_OAS` having the `.spectral.yaml` file inside the directory from which you are calling the command.

 For further documentation on Spectral refer to their [documentation](https://stoplight.io/p/docs/gh/stoplightio/spectral/README.md).